matthewianryan/grounded-art/docs/PLANNING.md

 ## Current focus

-The first build is the landing page.
-It houses our information and communicates what Grounded Art is.
-The landing page is the priority before the wider web app.

-The web app is planned alongside the landing page.
-Once the core scaffolding and shared environment are in place, Dylan builds the landing page and Matthew builds the web app in parallel.
+The build is moving toward a single live launch.
+The landing page opens directly into a working atlas and feed, so the landing page and the web app are built together rather than in sequence.
+Dylan builds the landing page and Matthew builds the web app in parallel, on the shared scaffolding and environment now in place.
 The stack and team workflow are recorded in [Architecture](architecture.md).
+Core product decisions are recorded in [Product](product.md).

 ## Surfaces